Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

 \subsubsection{Gaussian Process for Graphs}

-\\ Applying GPs to graph-structured data has emerged as an important research direction in recent years \cite{ng2018bayesian, liu2020uncertainty, hu2020infinitely, opolka2022adaptive, venkitaraman2020gaussian, li2020stochastic, opolka2023graph, wollschlager2023uncertainty, opolka2020graph, chen2022multi}.
-This approach combines the powerful UQ capabilities of GPs with the complex structures of graph data, offering new possibilities for uncertainty estimation in graph learning tasks.
-The following discusses works closely related to UQ in graph learning, along with other relevant GP methods.

-\cite{ng2018bayesian} were among the first to propose a Graph Gaussian Process (GGP) based semi-supervised learning method.
-This method can achieve good generalization performance even with limited labeled data, bridging the gap between simple models and data-intensive graph neural networks.
-GGP defines a GP prior over node embeddings, using a kernel function that can be selected from existing well-studied options.
-The model combines the GP prior with a robust-max likelihood \cite{girolami2006variational} to handle multi-class problems.
-As an extension of the GGP model, UaGGP \cite{liu2020uncertainty} addresses the uncertainty in graph structures that may arise in semi-supervised learning problems on graphs, where edges can connect data points with different labels, leading to uncertainty in predictions.
+\\ Applying GPs for graphs offers new possibilities for uncertainty estimation in graph learning tasks.
+GGP \cite{ng2018bayesian} defines a GP prior over node embeddings, using a kernel function that can be selected from existing well-studied options.
+It combines the GP prior with a robust-max likelihood \cite{girolami2006variational} to handle multi-class problems.
+As an extension of GGP for semi-supervised node classification, UaGGP \cite{liu2020uncertainty} addresses uncertainty arising from noisy or unreliable graph structures, where the presence or absence of edges may be uncertain, thereby affecting prediction confidence.
 UaGGP uses GP to guide the model learning by incorporating prediction uncertainty and label smoothness regularization.
-For any two nodes $v_i$ and $v_j$, UaGGP defines an uncertainty-aware distance measure $d(v_i, v_j)$ to constrain the proximity of the predictions at those nodes.
-This mechanism manifests uncertainty quantification by ensuring that $d(v_i, v_j)$ increases whenever the model’s confidence in one or both node predictions is low.
+For any two nodes $V_i$ and $V_j$, UaGGP defines an uncertainty-aware distance measure $\text{dist}(V_i, V_j)$ to constrain the proximity of the predictions at those nodes.
+This mechanism manifests UQ by ensuring that $\text{dist}(V_i, V_j)$ increases whenever the model's confidence in predictions is low.